 Can I foster and be a childminder?

 Yes, but both agencies must be aware of the arrangements and the numbers of children placed will depend on all child caring commitments that you have.
 You will be registered with Ofsted as a childminder and Ofsted also regulate fostering services.
 Experience as a childminder can be very valuable for fostering, however, we need to ensure that the needs of all children can be fully met and are not compromised due to the dual role.

 If I find that fostering is not for me, what can I do?

-We would hope to offer a lot of opportunity to talk through anything that is concerning you about fostering and try to support and encourage your development or different ways of approaching things.
+We provide you with lots of opportunities to talk through anything that is concerning you about fostering and always try to support and encourage your development or offer different ways of approaching things.
 We don't give up on our foster carers and we value the work they do very much.
 However, foster carers are entitled to resign and the process is a smooth one.
-We just ask that foster carers talk to us about this and that we can all work together to ensure the needs of any children are planned for properly and in good time.
+We just ask that you talk to us about this and that we can all work together to ensure the needs of any children are planned for properly and in good time.

 I've heard that foster carers may be the subject of allegations by the child.
 Is this right?

 Foster carers can be subject to allegations and these situations can be very upsetting for everyone concerned.
 What we do is set out a very robust approach to safe care and we train our foster carers in how to think about safe care for everyone in the household.
 We talk regularly with foster carers about safe care arrangements and by setting out a sensible approach to the way in which children are cared for in your home, we know this minimises risks of false allegations.

 We must listen to children whenever they say they have been hurt or harmed.
 What we aim to do is to reduce the risk of any situation be open to misinterpretation and seek to encourage building positive relationships with children.
 Where allegations do happen, we deal with these quickly and transparently, and foster carers are offered independent support.